kelseywhytock/extension-wrangler/README.md

 ### Popup Interface
 - Click the extension icon for quick access to groups
+- Groups appear as collapsible accordions (collapsed by default)
+- Fixed group appears at the bottom of the list
 - Create new groups directly from the popup
 - Toggle entire groups on/off with the switch button
 - Toggle individual extensions within each group